bkloppenborg/liboi/README.md

 ## Licensing and Acknowledgements

-Liboi is free software, distributed under the [GNU Lesser General Public License (version 3)](<http://www.gnu.org/licenses/lgpl.html).
+Liboi is free software, distributed under the [GNU Lesser General Public License (Version 3)](<http://www.gnu.org/licenses/lgpl.html).

 If you use this software as part of a scientific publication, please cite as:

 Kloppenborg, B.; Baron, F. (2012), "LibOI: The OpenCL Interferometry Library" (Version X).
 Available from  <https://github.com/bkloppenborg/liboi>.